Quick Answer

 Clay, rust, or warmer wood

-A smaller warm accent usually helps the room feel more lived in and more emotionally welcoming.
+A smaller warm accent helps the room feel more lived in and more emotionally welcoming.

 An easy color formula for most rooms